rishikapadia7/trigger-io-src-library/README.md

 ## How does the Library Application work?
 The user of this App is the Library manager who is able to add, view, update, and remove Books and Patrons.
 When a book is added, the Patron (once added as well) would be able to checkout a book or multiple books if many books exist.
 Once a book is checked out, it can be checked in and it becomes immediately available for checkout again.

+The browsing branch includes in-app browsing functionality which is for the purpose of using an existing mobile website and browsing on that website yet still make use of native functionality.
+This would avoid the need of making AJAX requests and fetching JSON and parsing it to display it in the app.
+NOTE: this feature will only work with a Trigger.io paid account and currently this app is not configured to use it.

 ## How to Use
 - Setup a Trigger.io account and create a new project and app within it
 - Inside the created Trigger.io application, clone the files inside this repo to be inside the src/ folder